Ortega vs Zavala Elementary: East Austin Schools and Home Prices

 What is Ortega Elementary’s TEA rating?

-Ortega Elementary received an overall D rating with a score of 65 out of 100 from the Texas Education Agency in 2025.
+Ortega Elementary received an overall D letter rating from the Texas Education Agency in 2025.

 What is Zavala Elementary’s TEA rating?

-Zavala Elementary received an overall C rating with a score of 76 out of 100 from the Texas Education Agency in 2025.
+Zavala Elementary received an overall C letter rating from the Texas Education Agency in 2025.

 What school district are Ortega and Zavala in?